 The Issue L General Resolution establishes a Tax-Exempt Capitalized Interest Account and a Taxable Capitalized Interest Account.
 Moneys on deposit in the Capitalized Interest Accounts, if any, are available to pay: (i) interest on the Issue L Bonds if amounts in the Applicable Debt Service Account and the Applicable Revenue Account are insufficient therefor and (ii) upon direction of the Authority, certain Program Expenses, if amounts in the Applicable Program Expense Account and the Applicable Revenue Account are insufficient therefor, as described under "APPENDIX C-SUMMARY OF CERTAIN PROVISIONS OF THE ISSUE L RESOLUTION-Priority of Unscheduled Draws to Meet Required Debt Service for Tax-Exempt Bonds, Tax-Exempt Program Expenses and Subordinated Tax-Exempt Program Expenses" and "-Priority of Unscheduled Draws to Meet Required Debt Service for Taxable Bonds, Taxable Program Expenses and Subordinated Taxable Program Expenses" hereto.
-The amount required to be deposited in the Taxable Capitalized Interest Account in connection with the issuance of the Series 2018 Bonds is \$0, and the amount required to be deposited in the Tax-Exempt Capitalized Interest Account in connection with the issuance of the Series 2018 Bonds is \$2,500,000.
-To the extent not needed for permitted purposes, such deposit to the Tax-Exempt Capitalized Interest Account will be maintained from the date of issuance of the Series 2018 Bonds until July 1, 2021, after which all amounts remaining on deposit therein shall be transferred to the Tax-Exempt Revenue Account.
-The foregoing required initial deposit levels are referred to, respectively, as the Taxable Capitalized Interest Account Requirement and the Tax-Exempt Capitalized Interest Account Requirement and each is subject to change upon compliance with certain requirements of the Issue L Resolution.
+No additional amounts will be deposited in the Taxable Capitalized Interest Account or the Tax-Exempt Capitalized Interest Account in connection with the issuance of the Series 2019 Bonds.
+As of January 31, 2019, there was approximately \$780,000 on deposit in the Tax-Exempt Capitalized Interest Account from the proceeds of the Series 2018 Bonds.
+To the extent not needed for permitted purposes, such deposit to the Tax-Exempt Capitalized Interest Account will be maintained from the date of issuance of the Series 2019 Bonds until July 1, 2021, after which all amounts remaining on deposit therein shall be transferred to the Tax-Exempt Revenue Account.
+Initial deposits to the Taxable Capitalized Interest Account or the Tax-Exempt Capitalized Interest Account, if any, and any scheduled reductions therein contained in any Series Resolution or Supplemental Resolution are referred to, respectively, as the Taxable Capitalized Interest Account Requirement and the Tax-Exempt Capitalized Interest Account Requirement and each is subject to change upon compliance with certain requirements of the Issue L Resolution.
 Amounts in the Capitalized Interest Accounts in excess of the then applicable Capitalized Interest Account Requirements on each Interest Payment Date shall be transferred to the Applicable Revenue Account.
 See the caption "ESTIMATED SOURCES AND USES OF FUNDS" herein.